JayJay707/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day

-This is project 0x00.
-Vagrant for Holberton School
+This is the repository for project 0x00 Vagrant for Holberton School.